BohdanTkachenko/gulp-task-loader-recursive/README.md

 # gulp-task-loader-recursive
-Easily organize gulp tasks in separate files and folders
+Easily organize gulp tasks in separate files and folders.
+It accepts any file extension that can be required by node.

+## Update
+Please note, that version 1.1.0 breaking changes.
+Now you should pass gulp as a first argument.
+See examples in Usage section below.

 ## Install
 ```npm install --save-dev gulp-task-loader-recursive```